Keith E Robertson, EA

 What happens at the meeting?

 I will make sure I have all the information necessary to prepare your return.
 (I may need to ask you more questions as I work through it.)
-If you give me all the information I need to prepare your return, the quote I give you will be a firm quote.
+If, at the meeting, you give me all the information I need to prepare your return, the quote I give you will be a firm quote.
 If I take longer to prepare a return, that is my problem, not yours.
-If more information is required, I will let you know and advise you of the new fee, if required.
-We can also discuss basic strategies to keep more of the money you earn.
+If more information is required, the additional time spent will be reflected in the fee.

 Will you prepare my return in front of me?